skcoulter/mpiib/README.md

 This repo contains the code and gazebo-framework launch files to run native IB verbs tests.

-Gazebo is a LANL-produced test framework.
+Gazebo is a LANL-produced test framework found at https://github.com/losalamos/Gazebo

   ibperf_agg, ring and seq: